How to Poach an Egg

 How to Poach an Egg – Step by Step

-Start with a wide, shallow pan, I like to use my high-sided sauté pan.
-A braising pan will also work.
-The wide surface area ensures there’s plenty of area so you can poach more than one egg at a time.
+Start with a wide pan that is a least 3-inches/7.5 cm deep.
+Also, a wide surface area ensures there’s plenty of area so you can poach more than one egg at a time.

-Fill the pan 1/2 way with water.
-Heat over medium heat until you start to see bubbles form and the temperature reaches 190 degrees F using a candy thermometer, then add 1 teaspoon white vinegar.
+Fill the pan three quarters full with water.
+Heat over medium heat until you start to see bubbles form and the temperature reaches 200°F/90°C using a candy thermometer, then add clear or white vinegar.
+2 tablespoons vinegar for every liter of water and a small pinch of salt, stir.

 Crack your egg into a small bowl.
-Turn the heat down to low and regulate it to keep the temperature at 190 degrees or a light simmer.
+Turn the heat down to low and regulate it to keep the temperature at 200 degrees or a very light simmer.
 Do not allow the water to boil.
-Use a whisk to stir the water in a circular motion to create a vortex and pour the egg into the center while the water is spinning.
+Gently pour the egg into the water.
+Leave the egg until you start to see the whites turn white, then use a rubber spatula to gently nudge the egg off the bottom of the pan.

 The egg will cause the temperature of the water to fall slightly, so keep an eye on the temperature and adjust the heat accordingly.
 Have a folded towel next to the pan to drain the egg of the excess water when it comes out.